Executive Productivity

 The CFO I built this for told me he used to spend an entire Saturday building these models in Excel before every board meeting.
 Now the agent produces the first draft on Thursday morning, he reviews it Thursday afternoon, and sends it to the board Friday.
 His exact words: “I got my weekends back.”

-The agent monitors your contract database — whether that’s a dedicated CLM tool like Ironclad or DocuSign CLM, or even a structured spreadsheet — and flags renewals approaching their window.
+The agent monitors your contract database — whether that’s a dedicated CLM tool like Ironclad or DocuSign CLM, or a structured spreadsheet in Airtable — and flags renewals approaching their auto-renew window.
 But it goes beyond simple date alerts.
+The agent cross-references contract terms against actual usage data pulled through the Composio integration.

 Upcoming Renewal: Snowflake Computing Current annual commitment: $285K.
 Renewal date: June 15, 2026.
 Auto-renew clause: Yes (60-day opt-out window closes April 16).